Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Rotating acoustic black hole

 In what follows we will consider the covariant Klein-Gordon equation, that describes the behavior of scalar fields in a curved spacetime, which has the form

 Thus, the covariant Klein-Gordon equation in the spacetime of a rotating acoustic black hole given by the line element (\ref{eq:metrica_draining_bathtub_Kerr}), can be written as

-The spacetime under consideration is stationary, so the time dependence that solves Eq.~(\ref{eq:mov_draining_bathtub_Kerr}) may be separated as $\mbox{e}^{-i \omega t}$, where $\omega$ is the energy of the particles in the units chosen and we are assuming that $\omega > 0$.
+According to the assumption that the spacetime under consideration is stationary \cite{PhysRevLett.46.1351} due to the fact that the fluid flow is assumed to be constant, the time dependence that solves Eq.~(\ref{eq:mov_draining_bathtub_Kerr}) may be separated as $\mbox{e}^{-i \omega t}$, where $\omega$ is the energy of the particles in the units chosen and we are considering that $\omega > 0$.
 Moreover, its axisymmetry permits us to separate the solution in $\phi$ as $\mbox{e}^{im\phi}$, where $m$ is a real constant that is not restricted to assume only a discrete set of values, because we are working with only two space dimensions.
 Thus, we can make the following ansatz

 Substituting Eq.~(\ref{eq:separacao_variaveis_draining_bathtub_Kerr}) into (\ref{eq:mov_draining_bathtub_Kerr}), we find that